docker/docs/app/working-with-app.md

 The process for deploying a as a Compose app comprises two major steps:

 1. Render the Docker app project as a `docker-compose.yml` file.
-2. Deploy the app using `docker-compose up`.
+1. Deploy the app using `docker-compose up`.

-You will need a recent version of Docker Compose tom complete these steps.
+You will need a recent version of Docker Compose to complete these steps.

 Rendering is the process of reading the entire application configuration and outputting it as a single `docker-compose.yml` file.
 This will create a Compose file with hard-coded values wherever a parameter was specified as a variable.